OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

 So when to use which?
 In all honesty I am not 100% sure.
 However as POSIXct takes less memory and is somewhat simpler then perhaps that is the preferred option.
-Probably the answer will depend on which ever is the preferred format of the package you are using, because as we now know, packages make life easy...

-## read data (See Chao's script)
+# 2. Dates and real data

+Let's see how we would read in some dates using real data.
 We have used this data before!
-GPP is an estimate of CO2 exchange of tree canopies:
+GPP is an estimate of CO2 exchange of tree
+canopies:

 ```r
 gpp<-read.csv('../data/gppsmeardata_20160101120000.csv',header = T,sep = ',',dec='.')